RDIL/cakebot.club/blog/2019-11-03-revamps-release.md

 New in this release:

-- Development experience has been improved :shipit:
+- Development experience has been improved :star:
 - Many bugs have been fixed - no more using `+report` without any message :bug:!
 - `+homepage` and `+stars` are out of beta and fully into the spotlight.
 Let us GitHubbers rejoyce!